 Space scenario: After creating the images by scenario planning, the students sketched.
 In these schethes, they tried to introduce the enclosing elements of spaces, surface differences, light sources, and the overall nature of the space.
 Based on the written scenarios, each person began to do conceptual schethes to continue their work, which has an image of the villa spaces and can be placed in the center of the house.
 After that, this scenario was examined more closely, and, of course, other images were used in creating details of the design.
-Figure 6 is an example of the same student's work for the fifth test, in which the student expressed his interpretations of the given space scenario.
+Figure 6 is an example of the same student's design in the space scenario step, a part of a student's work for the fifth test, in which the student expressed his interpretations of the given space scenario.